Ghanaian Woman elected Chair of UN Disability Committee | Ghana News Agency

 Ms Fefoame, who is also Sightsavers’ global advocacy manager for social inclusion, was elected to the position during the CRPD’s 28th session held in Geneva, Switzerland.

-The meeting took place on 7 March, the day ahead of International Women’s Day.
+The meeting took place on March 7, ahead of International Women’s Day.

 She was first nominated for the role by the government of Ghana, her home country.
 Ms Fefoame originally joined the CRPD following the Sightsavers Equal UN campaign, which has called for gender equality on UN committees since 2016.